 We recognise that the future of our country, our economy, and our business lies in the hands of the youth.
-Our strategic objective is to provide young people with financial wellness tools for their future.
-Our vision is to seed financial education at school level to empower the youth with healthy financial habits while building positive attitudes towards money.
+Our strategic objective is to provide young people with tools and skills to help them achieve their future financial life goals.
+Our vision is to see financial education at school level to empower the youth with healthy financial habits while building positive attitudes towards money.

 Our financial education programmes are aimed at grade 10, grade 11 and grade 12 learners.
-Building an entrepreneur spirit at an early age also promotes leadership qualities that enhance independent, lateral thinkers.
+Building an entrepreneurial spirit at an early age also promotes leadership qualities that enhance independent, lateral thinkers.

 We have partnered with the University of the Western Cape’s Centre for Entrepreneurship and Innovation South Africa (CEI) to launch the UWC FinLit innovation competition.
 The competition selects 30 students who are then split into groups and are tasked with coming up with innovative financial solutions that speak to their peers.
 The students attend a series of design-thinking workshops which are facilitated by representatives from Metropolitan as well as previous competition participants.